Do It Yourself Media Production Guide

-The Walter/Wilson SMART Commons, Magrath Library and the Health Sciences Library have video editing workstations that students can use on a first-come, first-serve basis; but it is important to keep a copy of your project and media (digital assets) at all times, on a portable hard drive.
-The Libraries have some external hard drives that can be checked out at the above mentioned locations.
+The Walter Library, Wilson Library SMART Commons, Magrath Library, and the Health Sciences Library have video editing workstations that students can use on a first-come, first-served basis.
+Still, keeping a copy of your project and media (digital assets) on a portable hard drive is essential.
+The Libraries have some external hard drives that can be checked out at the above-mentioned locations.
 Here are instructions on how to use the external drive to backup your video projects on our public computers:

 HELP: University affiliates are always welcome to use the production computing in our production spaces, available during open building hours.
-If you get stuck and have a brief technical question at Wilson/Walter SMART Commons you may ask a staff member at the front desk (or request to speak with Wanda Marsolek at Magrath).
-That said, because our SMART staff have varying levels of media expertise, or if they are unable to meet with you beyond a brief question due to media service operations commitments, they may refer you to our online Media Production Help form for a more formal scheduled consultation with a media specialist.
-Therefore, if you know you will require assistance on your video project, it is advisable to consider booking a scheduled consultation in advance.
+If you get stuck and have a brief technical question, you may ask a staff member at the Walter-Based Toaster desk.
+That said, because our Toaster staff have varying levels of media expertise, or if they are unable to meet with you beyond a brief question due to media service operations commitments, they may refer you to our online Media Production Help form for a more formal scheduled consultation with a media specialist.
+Therefore, if you know you will require assistance on your video project, you should consider booking a scheduled consultation in advance.

-CITE YOUR SOURCES: Just like you would a paper, it is important to cite your sources, and attribute use of 3rd party sources.
-While no official style guide exists for attributing media in a video project, the UC Irvine Libraries provides some excellent attribution examples to consider.
+CITE YOUR SOURCES: Just like you would a paper, citing your sources and attributing the use of 3rd party sources is essential.
+While no official style guide exists for attributing media in a video project, our YouTube video on the topic provides some excellent attribution examples to consider.

-COPYRIGHT CONSIDERATIONS: Copyright law may allow for the repurposing of limited portions of other people's work in the creation of a new work under fair use.
-To help determine whether your intended use likely falls under fair use, please consult the Libraries Copyright page and/or contact the Copyright Librarian, Nancy Sims (email@example.com) on the subject.
-Alternatively, you may seek out Creative Commons materials which have been designated for repurposing or access the VideoBlocks stock media that the University (OIT) have licensed expressly for use in video projects.
+COPYRIGHT CONSIDERATIONS: Copyright law may allow for repurposing limited portions of other people's work to create new work under fair use.
+To help determine whether your intended use likely falls under fair use, please consult the Libraries Copyright page or contact the Copyright Librarian, Nancy Sims (firstname.lastname@example.org).
+Alternatively, you may seek out Creative Commons materials designated for repurposing or accessing the VideoBlocks stock media that the University (OIT) has licensed expressly for use in video projects.

 Once you have completed your video project, you may want to publish your video.
-There are several video sharing and publishing platforms such as the campus MediaMill service, YouTube and Vimeo.
+There are several video-sharing and publishing platforms, such as the campus-hosted Kaltura service and YouTube.
 Videos can also be shared and viewed via Google Drive, though Drive is not designed to host video for redistribution.